 Ah, the legendary Ma Mon Luk restaurant along Quezon Avenue near the corner of Banawe.
 Mention the word mami and the first thing that comes into your mind would be this restaurant.
 Maybe your mom or dad remembers eating a warm and hearty meal in this joint.
 A steaming bowl of chicken mami, coupled with a siopao bun as big as your closed fist.
 Pour some siopao sauce in the mami broth, and you have a timeless classic to indulge in.

-It is not known whether he tried his luck once more with the girl he courted, but he managed to have a family and establish a restaurant of his own.
-His first branch was in Binondo, expanding to different locations such as Cubao, Pasay, Quiapo, and Quezon Avenue.
-The years passed, and Ma Mon Luk’s six branches dwindled down to two – with the Cubao branch being the last store to close after a strike by the branch’s employees.
+The schoolteacher-turned-restaurateur successfully expanded the diner in different locations such as Cubao, Pasay, Quiapo, and Binondo.
+Years passed, and Ma Mon Luk’s six branches dwindled down to two – with the Cubao branch being the last store to close after a strike by the branch’s employees.
 Only the Quiapo and Quezon Avenue branches remain.
 The restaurant has withstood the test of time by offering timeless and homely Chinese staples.

 As for me, however, the boo dragged me to this place after work.
 Upon finding out I wanted to eat there, she accompanied me from our office along Araneta Avenue.
 It was worth the long walk, however.
 Timelessness is the general theme of Ma Mon Luk; memories of times long gone adorn the place as soon as you enter.
 An old payphone is near the doorway, old rotary telephones are displayed in glass cases, old latch keys are framed on the wall, and a sewing machine-cum-lampshade serves as an accent piece.
 Pictures of famous personalities who have dined and news clippings decorate its stone-gray walls.
 It’s like the clocks froze, and we stepped back in our parents’ time.